donn/Phi/Readme.md

 ```sh
     sudo apt-get install build-essential git bison llvm
 ```

+# Build Instructions
+Run `git submodule update --init --recursive`.

+We use open source libraries for various functions, and they're all imported using git submodules.

+You can then invoke either `make` or `make release`.
+The former produces a debug binary, which is slower but packs more features.
+It is more suitable for doing dev work on the actual compiler.
+If you intend on using the Phi compiler itself, we recommend `make release`.

+# Usage
+There are two invocation options here: `./phic` and `./phi`.

+`./phic` is the actual compiler for Phi.
+It's a plain binary.
+You can write `./phi --help` for more information, but the short story is, to invoke it write `./phi <phi file name>`.
+If there are no errors returned, it creates a file with the same name as the filename given with ".sv" appended.

+The former is a ruby script with certain capabilities including the ability to load .sv files and simulate them instantly: bypassing the .out file as a middle step.
+It also processes a special extension to SystemVerilog, ``` `phi ```.
+Tick phi allows you to include Phi files from SystemVerilog files, where the script will automatically invoke the Phi compiler on them.

+To invoke it, simply write `./phi <.phi or .sv file>`.
+In case of a phi file, it acts like the compiler itself, but some options (especially the debug only ones) are not available.

+Both executables comply with BSD-style system exits, and you can write `./phi(c) --help` for more info.

 # License
 Phi is available under the Apache 2.0 license, available at the root of this project as 'License'.